E-mentor logo

 For authors

-The papers that can be subjected to initial review may be scientific articles, reviews, reports from conferences as well as feuilletons concerning the issues of e-learning, lifelong learning, e-business, and knowledge management as well as discussing/referring to the subject area of methods, forms, and programs of teaching.
+The papers that can be subjected to initial review may be scientific articles, reviews, reports from conferences as well as feuilletons concerning the issues of new trends in education and management: e-learning, lifelong learning, e-business, and knowledge management as well as methods, forms, and programs of teaching.

 The paper must not infringe the copyright of third parties – within the meaning of the Act of 4 February 1994 on Copyright and Related Rights (original text: Dz.
 U. 1994 r.
 Nr 24 poz.
 83, consolidated text: Dz.U. z 2006 r.
 Nr 90 poz.
 631).
 The texts must not be submitted simultaneously to any other journal or publisher.